Why Auto Insurance Is So Cheap In North Carolina

 For example, right now Michigan has the highest auto insurance rates in the country.
 It might seem odd that such a random state has such high rates but it’s because of Michigan laws.
 There, you have unlimited personal injury protection so the insurance companies stand a high chance of having a big pay out and often have to do just that.
 The state has to recover that money some way and it’s by charging citizens higher premiums.
 Louisiana has the second highest rates in the country for a slightly similar reason.
 It has the most injury claims in the country says Forbes.com.
 So while Michigan has to deal with the risk of very high payouts although infrequent, Louisiana has a lot of people making claims and those small claims can add up to a very big pay out.

 Other things that can influence the state’s decision is how much car repairs and medical care costs, whether insurance fraud is rampant, and how densely populated the state is.
 Remember, North Carolina enjoyed low rates because not that many people lived there.
-With less people comes less risk.
+With fewer people comes less risk.
 While it’s not expected that you’re going to be moving anytime soon to get lower insurance rates, it’s important that you understand how your state determines your rates.
 While it can seem as if everything is connected when your state comes up with insurance rates and your voice doesn’t matter, there are other ways that you can control your rates.

 Being a safe driver is going to be the number one way to keep your rates down.
 The more violations you have, the more of a risk you pose to the insurance company.
 But even bad drivers can get insurance.
 You have the freedom to shop around for the best prices available to you so be sure to take advantage of this, no matter where you live.